ploomber/ploomber/doc/api/spec.rst

 ``tasks[*].client``
 *******************

 Task client to use.
-By default the class-level client at config.clients is used, this value overrides it.
+By default, the class-level client at config.clients is used.
+This value overrides it.
 Required for some tasks (e.g., ``SQLScript``), optional for others (e.g., ``File``).

 Can be a string (call without arguments):